jonluca/blog/_posts/2019-02-02-deobfuscating-amex-scammer.md

 </picture>
 <p class="footnote">Nmap scan of the domain.</p>

-The IP address is registered to CONFLUENCE-NETWORK-INC in the British Virgin Islands.
+The IP address is registered to `CONFLUENCE-NETWORK-INC` in the British Virgin Islands.

-As of this writing there is just a default webserver running on port 80, with one of the registrars landing pages/advertisements.
+As of this writing there is just a default webserver running on port `80`, with one of the registrars landing pages/advertisements.

 This ended up being a dead end.
 Their whois information was masked, there weren't any interesting services running on their machine that were exposed, and there weren't any interesting DNS entries.